Skip to main content

 Sterilants and disinfectants in Australia are regulated based on their intended use, as determined by the claims made in the instructions for use, labeling, and promotional materials.

-The guidance provides an overview of how these products are regulated under the relevant legislation.
+The guideline provides an overview of how these products are regulated under the relevant legislation.

 CANADA